inkarkat/vim-IndentConsistencyCop/README.md

 used by integrations (like IndentConsistencyCopAutoCmds) to cease scheduling of further cop runs in this buffer.

+    b:indentconsistencycop_result.isOff
+Flag whether the cop has been (at least temporarily) disabled via :IndentConsistencyCopOff.

 The user queries can be extended with additional menu entries, defined in a
 Dictionary: